 The Academy consists of five clinic sessions for swimmers ages 13 & over and five sessions for swimmers ages 9-12 who have at least two years of competitive experience.
 Swimmers younger than 9 years old are not recommended for these clinics without their coach’s endorsement.

 Most people think of freestyle as one stroke, but there are a lot of differences both in technique and race strategy between sprint and distance freestyle.
-Learning how to prioritize tempo vs. length and speed vs. efficiency can make a big difference in maximizing speed in shorter races or increasing endurance in longer races.
+Learning how to prioritize tempo vs. length and speed vs. efficiency can make a big difference in increasing endurance in longer races.

 - PULL: Both distance and sprint freestyle strokes should have a long extension and powerful finish, but finding the sweet spot of the right tempo for your swimmer can be difficult.
 Your swimmer will learn tips and tricks to get more power out of every arm pull while also achieving the tempo that will help them drop time.

 - ROTATION: What is the driving force behind rotation - hips or shoulders?
 The answer depends on the race being swam!
-Learning when to have a hip driven rotation or a shoulder driven rotation will allow your swimmer to swim a faster freestyle no matter what distance.
+Your Elite Clinicians will lead participants through a series of drills designed to develop a powerful rotation for a balanced stroke.

-- PACING: Most swimmers only think about pacing for distance events, but it’s just as important in shorter events like the 100.
+- PACING: With longer races, there are more opportunities for variation in race strategy.
 Focusing on maintaining consistent splits will help your swimmer avoid going too fast at the beginning of the race or slipping into a slower pace in the middle.
-Your clinicians will show your swimmer how to find the correct pacing no matter the distance!
+Whether your swimmer goes out hard or finishes strong, having a race plan before a distance event is very important!